-The below 12 sustainability fun facts tie directly to information stated in the 2022 Sustainability Highlight Memo.
+The below 14 sustainability fun facts tie directly to information stated in the 2023 Sustainability Highlight Memo.
 They offer insight about CalPERS' sustainable efforts and how our contributions help to preserve the environment.

-1. CalPERS' Lincoln Plaza headquarters are LEED[®] certified.
-Lincoln Plaza East/West (LPEW) earned Platinum and Lincoln Plaza North (LPN) earned Gold.

-LEED[®] certified buildings have 25% lower energy use and reduce operational costs by 19% compared to the national average.

-2. LPEW received an Energy Star score of 85.
-This means that LPEW is more energy efficient than 85% of similar buildings nationwide.
+- CalPERS' Lincoln Plaza headquarters are LEED® certified.
+As of 2023, Lincoln Plaza East/West (LPEW) is Platinum and Lincoln Plaza North (LPN) is Gold.
+LEED® certified buildings have 25% lower energy use and reduce operational costs by 19% compared to the national average. - LPEW received an Energy Star score of 87.
+This means that LPEW is more energy efficient than 87% of similar buildings nationwide.
+Energy Star certified buildings, compared to buildings that are not Energy Star Certified, use